-A "currency picker" also loads on the page so that the customer can choose a different currency if they would like (perhaps they have a credit card in a different country, or if they couldn't be located correctly).
+A "currency picker" also loads on the page so that the customer can choose a different currency if they want (perhaps they have a credit card in a different country, or their actual location can't be detected).

 The customer will see prices displayed using the currency they have selected.
-These can either be generated using up-to-the-hour conversion rates, or at a rate that you choose.
+You can choose to generate these prices using up-to-the-hour conversion rates, or at a rate that you choose.

-The prices will appear in the chosen currency everywhere on the storefront so customers don't have to leave the website to convert the currencies at any point.
+The prices will appear in the chosen currency everywhere on the storefront so customers don't have to leave your online store to convert costs themselves.

 Completing the checkout process in foreign currencies

-If your store is selling with Cashier, you can allow customers to check-out in the currency of their choice.
+If your store uses Bold Cashier, you can allow customers to check out in the currency of their choice.

 This has the added benefit of avoiding expensive credit card conversion fees, which can come as a surprise to international buyers and turn them off from future orders.